msdacsystems/hymnalbrowser-lite/DOCUMENTATION.md

 16. [Main Menu](src/interface/mainmenu.ah2) - Interface for texts like the **Hymnal Browser Lite** title, the app version, and the hymn details.
 17. [Settings](src/interface/settings.ah2) - **[Not implemented yet]** a GUI version of configuration where user can change settings via this window.

-> There are several classes that are not implemented as file in the program.
+> Several classes are not implemented as a file in the program.
 For example, the `_LOG` object from `KLogger` class handles the logging for the app.
 This helps the developer to identify bugs easily.
-This also acts as replacement for the default exception message box from AHK
+This also acts as a replacement for the default exception message box from AHK

 #### Initialization Flow